cyntsc/meta-analisis-athal/README.md

-<h2>This repository containt the meta-analysis done to track the consensus response in Arabidopsis under several criterias of biotic stress caused by fungi</h2>
+<h2>Here is the metatranscriptomic analysis done to identify genetic patterns related with the consensus response in Arabidopsis under diverse  biotic stressors caused by fungi</h2>

-Data are bulk RNA-Seq libraries downloaded from the SRA-NCBI<br>
-The ML approach was Gene-Coexpression-Ntw-Analysis ( Hierarchical Clustering ) <br>
-All the results are genetic modules (hub-genes) found highly correlated in the included RNA samples <br>
-Number of samples = 25, 17 infected and 8 muck treatments <br>
+**Experimental Design**
+* The experiment was designed in 2 blocks.
+The first with 8 transcriptomes from a healthy plant arranged in 4 groups for control (healthy12, healthy18, healthy24 and healthy30), and the second with 17 transcriptomes from a plant infected with three types of Ascomycetes fungi (B=Botrytis cinerea, Ch=Colletotrichum higginsianum, and Ss=Sclerotinia sclerotiorum) arranged in 5 groups for the treatments (Bc12, Bc18, Bc24, Ch22, Ch40 and Ss30) --the digits correspond to the time of inoculation (hpi) with the fungus.<br>
+* The treatments represent 68% of the included samples (32% for C higginsianum, 24% for B cinerea and 12% for S sclerotiorum), the remaining 32% corresponds to the controls.<br>
-RNA was extracted from leaf among a range from 0 to 48 hpi<br>
+* RNA was extracted from leaf among a range from 0 to 48 hpi <br>
+* Just transcriptomes sequenced in Illumina platforms with a lenght.seq>100 & reads>5G were considered. <br>

+**Material & Methods**
+* Data are bulk RNASeq libraries downloaded from the SRA-NCBI:<br>
+ID Bioprojects: PRJNA148307 (SRR364389, SRR364390, SRR364391, SRR364392, SRR364400, SRR364401, SRR364398 and SRR364399) for arabidopsis infected with Colletotrichum higginsianum at 22 and 40 hpi, PRJNA315516 (SRR3383696, SRR3383697,  SRR3383779 and SRR3383780) arabidopsis infected with Botrytis cinerea at 12 and 18 hpi, PRJNA593073 (SRR10586397 and SRR10586399) with Botrytis cinerea at 24 hpi, and PRJNA418121 (SRR6283146, SRR6283147 and SRR6283148) arabidopsis infected with Sclerotinia sclerotiorum at 30 hpi.
+The arabidopsis healthy RNASeq libraries were downloaded from the same repository under the ID Bioprojects: PRJNA315516 (SRR3383640 and SRR3383641) mock treatment at 12hr, (SRR3383782 and SRR3383783) mock treatment at 18 hr and (SRR3383821 and SRR3383822) mock treatment at 30hr, and PRJNA418121 (SRR6283144 and SRR6283145) mock treatment at 30hr. <br>
+* For the RNASeq raw-counts, I followed the alignment to genetic reference approach.
+The GENOME TAIR10 (GenBank accessions CP002684 – CP002688) and the ARAPORTt11 annotation were used, with a target of 27655 Protein-Coding-Sequence (CDS).
+* I used a ML not-supervised approach,Hierarchical Clustering, made with WGCNA.<br>

 ***